-Personalization might lead to impulse buys and increased spending, but when those “just for you” products feel like the right fit, customers come away more satisfied.
+Personalization might lead to impulse buys and increased spending.
+However,` when those “just for you” products feel like the right fit, customers come away more satisfied.

 In addition to noticing a boost in revenue, 96% of professionals believe personalization helps improve and safeguard customer relationships.
 It also helps encourage customer loyalty in the long term.
 For instance, nearly one-third of customers are more loyal to brands that show personalized ads.

-Simply put, by creating a more personalized shopping experience, retailers can make more money now and win repeat business to keep revenue coming in later. not only drive incremental revenue in the short-term but also deliver higher customer lifetime value (CLV) through strengthened brand loyalty.
+Simply put, by creating a more personalized shopping experience, retailers can make more money now and win repeat business to keep revenue coming in later.
+They can not only drive incremental revenue in the short-term, but also deliver higher customer lifetime value (CLV) through strengthened brand loyalty.

 When a shopper lands on a product detail page, if the measurements or fabric pattern aren’t the right fit, you can’t risk losing that potential customer to a competing brand.

 Making similar product suggestions is a tried-and-true approach to onsite personalization that will keep shoppers engaged.
-For instance, a retailer can suggest a skirt in a similar silhouette to the hero product, but that has a pattern and color they know the shopper would love, based on the customer’s purchasing history.
+For instance, a retailer can suggest a skirt in a similar silhouette to the hero product.
+This skirt will have a pattern and color they know the shopper would love, based on the customer’s purchasing history.
 Ultimately, personalized similar suggestions can help consumers discover the perfect product, faster.

 A retailer selling many similar styles can also boost product discoverability by surfacing more of their catalog at a glance.
 To drive higher revenue, they can tailor their personalization engine to display items at higher prices or with higher margins.

 This works especially well for shoppers looking for something very specific — like a desk or dresser that will fit properly and look great in an existing space.
-For instance, one major furniture retailer uses ViSenze’s “Similar Recommendations” feature to power a product carousel that drives up to 9.8% higher conversion rates than other types of suggestions.
+Take one major furniture retailer that uses ViSenze’s “Similar Recommendations” feature for instance.
+They use it to power a product carousel that drives up to 9.8% higher conversion rates than other types of suggestions.

 It’s not always easy for shoppers to track down the secondary products shown in those pictures.
 But a personalized “Shop the Look” feature can dramatically shorten the path from product discoverability to purchase.

-Visual AI from ViSenze can automatically detect exact matches to every item shown in a photoshoot — as well as similar products that align with the shopper’s style preferences — and serve these up as suggested products.
-This also spares digital merchandisers from having to manually identify what’s in each photo and create suggestions one by one, or painstakingly tailor product suggestions to different customer segments.
+Visual AI from ViSenze can automatically detect exact matches to every item shown in a photoshoot, as well as similar products that align with the shopper’s style preferences.
+It then serves these up as suggested products.
+This spares digital merchandisers from having to manually identify what’s in each photo and create suggestions one by one, or painstakingly tailor product suggestions to different customer segments.

-The results can be staggering: A global online fashion retailer uses this technology to generate $40 million in incremental revenue from their audience of young, trend-oriented consumers whenever they’re inspired to buy.
+The results can be staggering: A global online fashion retailer uses this technology to generate $40 million in incremental revenue.
+They do this from their audience of young, trend-oriented consumers whenever they’re inspired to buy.

-Not all shoppers want to buy exactly what the model is wearing — but that doesn’t mean they aren’t trying to put together an entire look.
+Not all shoppers want to buy exactly what the model is wearing.
+However, that doesn’t mean they aren’t trying to put together an entire look.
 An AI-driven “Complete the Look” product recommendation feed can suggest entirely new pairings and combinations of products that work well together — without any manual effort.

 These fresh and personalized curations are automatically pieced together due to shared style attributes associated with each product.
 For example, sunglasses, shoes, purses, and floppy hats tagged as sharing a “summer formal” style might show up as recommendations alongside chic sundresses.

-Such recommendations can help contextualize how a product can be styled and encourage shoppers to pick out a few coordinating pieces along the way to checkout.
+Such recommendations can help contextualize how to style a product.It further encourages shoppers to pick out a few coordinating pieces along the way to checkout.

 By tracking a customer’s browsing history, retailers can urge their audiences to keep shopping in a way that feels highly relevant, not random.
 Whether it involves email reminders or onsite personalization feeds, eCommerce brands can serve up an array of products that the shopper already engaged with.

-Consumers don’t just want to know what other people love — they want to know what popular items they will love themselves.
+Consumers don’t just want to know what other people love.
+They want to know what popular items they will love themselves as well.

 Informed by the browsing and purchasing behaviors of group segments as well as individual site visitors, retailers can curate personalized selections of “Popular Products You’ll Love.”
-For instance, if one site visitor expresses an interest in colored glassware, and data shows that a high percentage of customers purchased a set of teal wine glasses, the algorithm can suggest that product.
+For instance, say one site visitor expresses an interest in colored glassware.
+Since data shows that a high percentage of customers purchased a set of teal wine glasses, the algorithm can suggest that product.

 Best-selling product suggestions from across categories, like sneakers or children’s bedding, aren’t as likely to resonate with that shopper and drive conversion.

 Nothing feels more like a personalized product recommendation than one based on a customer’s own input.
-Although a lot of great suggestions come out of behavioral analytics and other behind-the-scenes actions, shoppers can easily recognize and appreciate personalization when they are actively involved in the process.
+A lot of great suggestions do come out of behavioral analytics and other behind-the-scenes actions.
+However, shoppers can easily recognize and appreciate personalization when they are actively involved in the process.

 Retailers can offer short quizzes to get a quick overview of customer styles and interests.
 Meanwhile, they’re also able to collect users’ contact information.
 Even after the quiz experience, companies can continue marketing personalized product suggestions that match a shopper’s profile.

 Another tactic is to use in-depth surveys and process larger volumes of response data to produce a highly personalized experience.
 The latter option works particularly well for clothing retailers offering try-before-you-buy product curation services.
-But even brands following a more typical eCommerce business model can adopt this tactic and serve up fresh selections of products based on a customer’s input, either onsite or across other channels.
+But even brands following a more typical ecommerce business model can adopt this tactic.
+Additionally, they can serve up fresh selections of products based on a customer’s input, either onsite or across other channels.

 Retailers aren’t limited to generating recommendations based on products customers are actively looking at.
 They can also use purchase history to give loyal customers exciting personalized suggestions.

 A “Complete the Look” carousel inspired by recent purchases can prompt customers to purchase the finishing touches for an outfit or home decor.
-By showing how items ranging from affordable accessories to high-value anchor items can be styled with pieces the customer already owns, retailers can generate new and highly personalized sources of inspiration.
+It shows how items ranging from affordable accessories to high-value anchor items can be styled with pieces the customer already owns.
+Through this, retailers can generate new and highly personalized sources of inspiration.

 Alternatively, retailers can map past purchases to in-stock items and offer relevant “Shop the Look” suggestions.
-For instance, if a customer purchased a striped jumpsuit, but there are new jumpsuits in stock that exhibit a similar style, it wouldn’t make sense to market those products to that customer.
-Instead, a retailer could present shoppable lifestyle images featuring similar jumpsuits and inspire the customer to purchase accessories to wear with the one they already own.
+Take a customer purchasing a striped jumpsuit for instance.
+It wouldn’t make sense to market new jumpsuits in stock that exhibit a similar style to that customer.
+Instead, a retailer could present shoppable lifestyle images featuring similar jumpsuits.
+This will thus inspire the customer to purchase accessories to wear with the one they already own.

 Oftentimes, a shopper can benefit from personalized suggestions even after they’ve added items to their cart.
-With insight into what products the customer already expressed interest in, as well as the types of product recommendations, feeds they’ve engaged with in the past, eCommerce companies can make highly impactful and highly personalized suggestions.
+It is possible for ecommerce companies to make highly impactful and highly personalized suggestions.
+This is achievable with insight into what products the customer already expressed interest in, the types of product recommendations and feeds they’ve engaged with in the past.

-A customer might have a history of clicking on similar recommendations, so a “You May Also Like” selection on the checkout page could help them finalize their purchasing decision before they consider cart abandonment.
+A customer might have a history of clicking on similar recommendations.
+In this case, a “You May Also Like” selection on the checkout page could help them finalize their purchasing decision before they consider cart abandonment.

-Or, a customer who has added several complementary product recommendations to their shopping cart may get inspired by additional “Complete the Look” suggestions
+Or, a customer who has added several complementary product recommendations to their shopping cart for example.
+They may get inspired by additional “Complete the Look” suggestions.

 If there’s a spending threshold associated with free shipping, customers often browse around on items that could complete their purchase.
 If they can’t find anything they like right away, there’s a chance they’ll leave.
-But personalized suggestions at this phase of the customer journey help shoppers fill up their cart more quickly — and with items, they’re more likely to actually want.
+But personalized suggestions at this phase of the customer journey help shoppers fill up their cart more quickly.
+This includes items they’re more likely to actually want.

 Beyond sending personalized emails with product suggestions, retailers can focus on retargeting shoppers with ads on social media.
 By reaching out to consumers when they’re actively gathering inspiration on a platform like Pinterest or Instagram, brands can have a greater chance of success.